Every single person needs food. We take that fact for granted.

 The fact that there are no means tests of any kind means that absolutely anybody can come without any questions of any kind.

-We started five years ago in Felixstowe, Suffolk.
-We now have four (sometimes five) pop-up shops a WEEK in the town.
+We started almost ten years ago in Felixstowe, Suffolk.
+We seeded and started four (sometimes five) pop-up shops a WEEK in the town.
 There are queues for an hour before opening at each.

 The result has been a very dramatic reduction in traditional food bank referrals.

 The very few referrals we do receive are for emergency situations and we are very happy to handle them.

 Our posters are displayed in the local Job Centre, Citizens Advice and even at the only other food bank – The Salvation Army.

 People in need are encouraged to visit a pop-up shop rather than have a food parcel which involves little or no choice and may even end up with the customer being given food they don’t even like.